On the subregular $J$-rings of Coxeter systems: Free fusion rings

 \section{Free fusion rings}

 We focus on certain Coxeter systems $(W,S)$ whose Coxeter diagrams involve edges of weight $\infty$ in this section.
-We show that for suitable choice of $s\in S$, $J_s$ is isomorphic to a \emph{free fusion ring}.
+We show that for suitable choices of $s\in S$, $J_s$ is isomorphic to a \emph{free fusion ring}.